python/cpython/PCbuild/readme.txt

 used to build standard x86-compatible 32-bit binaries, output into the win32 sub-directory.
 The x64 platform is used for building 64-bit AMD64 (aka x86_64 or EM64T) binaries, output into the amd64 sub-directory.
 The Itanium (IA-64) platform is no longer supported.
-See the "Building for AMD64" section below for more information about 64-bit builds.

 Four configuration options are supported by the solution:
 Debug